Iggyz0/Iggyz0/README.md

 ### Hi there, my name is Igor 👋

-### I am currently a Software and Information Technology student!
+### I am currently a Software and Information engineering student!

 - 🔭 I’m currently working on a Java Spring Boot microservices backend for my finals project.
 - 🌱 I’m currently learning Data Warehouse technologies and IoT.